ResursBank/ResursBank.github.io/docs/platform-plugins/woocommerce/resurs-merchant-api-for-woocommerce.md

 ![](files/91030064.png)

+## Limitation: Manual Orders in WooCommerce Admin

+> ⚠️ **Limitation**
+>
+> Resurs payment methods are not available when creating orders manually in the WooCommerce admin interface (`wp-admin`).

+The Resurs Payments plugin only supports payment methods for orders created through the standard **frontend checkout flow**.

+This limitation is caused by regulatory requirements related to **customer authentication and legally binding signing**, which require a controlled end-user checkout flow and cannot be fulfilled for manually created admin orders.

+As a result, Resurs payment options will **not** appear for orders that are manually created or edited in the WooCommerce admin panel.

 ## Handling free shipping cost values requiring numeric casting

 WooCommerce usually returns the shipping cost as a decimal string, but there are edge cases